 - Mail Theft & Check Washing

 With account and routing numbers easily pulled from any check, scammers can use advanced software and printers to create near-perfect replicas.
-These fake checks can be used to make unauthorized payments or withdrawals that appear legitimate at first glance. - Mobile Deposit Fraud
+These counterfeit checks can be used to make unauthorized payments or withdrawals that appear legitimate at first glance. - Mobile Deposit Fraud

-How to Protect Yourself
+How You Can Help Protect Yourself

 While the tactics are evolving, there are simple, effective steps you can take to reduce your risk: